 Each year in the United States, more than 88,000 people die from alcohol-related causes, making it the third leading preventable cause of death in our country.
 (CDC)

-According to the Center for Disease Control, excessive alcohol use, including underage drinking and binge drinking (5 or more drinks for men or 4 or more drinks for women on one occasion), can lead to increased risk of injuries, violence, liver diseases, and cancer.
-One in six US adults binge drinks about four times a month (CDC).
+According to the Center for Disease Control, excessive alcohol use, including underage drinking and binge drinking (5 or more drinks for men or 4 or more drinks for women on one occasion), can lead to increased risk of injuries, heart and liver diseases, cancer and memory problems.
+(CDC).

-Research shows that underage drinking increases a person’s chance of developing an alcohol use disorder (CDC).
+Research shows that underage drinking increases a person’s chance of developing an alcohol use disorder.
+Young people who drink alcohol are more likely to engage in risky behaviors and experience social, academic and legal issues.
+(CDC).

 Learn more about the campaign by Prevention Action Alliance that was created to remind parents about the risks of serving alcohol to underage youth.